7 Best Day Hiking Shoes in 2023

 What makes it the best?

-A firm favorite for day hikers, the Merrell Moab 3 GTX is an exceptionally comfortable shoe from the get-go.
+A firm favourite for day hikers, the Merrell Moab 3 GTX is an exceptionally comfortable shoe from the get-go.
 Needing no break-in time, it is flexible and supportive, making it our most comfortable day hiking shoe.

 With its exceptionally plush padding around the ankle and in the tongue, the Merrell Moab 3 GTX defies anyone to question the comfort factor of this shoe.
 The tongue measures a staggering 14.6 mm thick, 3.2 mm thicker than average, and prevents the laces from biting into our instep.